Chief Warrant Officer Russell T. Crawford (c. 1904–1945)

 2. That pilots thoroughly acquaint themselves with terrain in vicinity of airports at which they land and take-off so that they can plan their flight paths with a thought of clearing all obstructions.

 Individual identification of eight men proved impossible.
-On March 23, 1952, Chief Warrant Officer Crawford and the others’ remains were buried at Jefferson Barracks National Cemetery in Missouri (Section 85, Grave 70).
+On March 23, 1952, Chief Warrant Officer Crawford and the other unidentified crash victims’ remains were buried at Jefferson Barracks National Cemetery in Missouri (Section 85, Grave 70).
+He is honored at Veterans Memorial Park in New Castle, Delaware.

 Notes